nodefluent/kafka-streams/docs/doc.md

 <a name="JSKafkaClient+setupProducer"></a>

-# jsKafkaClient.setupProducer(produceTopic, partitions, readyCallback, kafkaErrorCallback)
+# jsKafkaClient.setupProducer(produceTopic, partitions, readyCallback, kafkaErrorCallback, outputKafkaConfig)
 starts a new kafka-producer using sinek's publisher will fire kafka-producer-ready-event requires a topic's partition count during initialisation